nterreri/thesis/report/appendix.md

 This will return a list of words which the model believes are synonyms of the argument to the *extractSynonyms()* method.
-As mentioned in Chapter 5, this particular implementation was underperforming, but in the future may provide the blueprint to other better performing implementations.
+As mentioned in Chapter 5, this particular implementation was underperforming, but provides the blueprint to future better performing implementations.

 ## Running py.test

 The tests included are meant to be run using py.test (Krekel, 2016).
-In order to allow the required project packages to be imported, this should be run as follows, the directory or test file to run can be specified as an argument to the Python CLI interpreter:
+In order to allow the required project packages to be imported, this should be run from the project top level directory (the one overseeing all the subpackages and test folder).
+The directory or test file to run can be specified as an argument to the Python CLI interpreter:

 ~~~